 Brush After Bathing

 After the bath is done and your dog is dry, it’s time to brush them one final time.
-Go through the same process as before, moving through your dog’s coat with the slicker brush and undercoat rake interchangeably.
+Go through the same process as listed above, moving through your dog’s coat with the slicker brush and undercoat rake interchangeably.

 Time for Additional Grooming